farshchiam/hello-world/README.md

 # hello-world
-The Hello World project for github
+The Hello World project for github.
+Hi there, my name is Adam Farshchi and I am Computer Science student at Appalachian State University!